-The USGS Cascades Volcano Observatory (CVO) constructed the Sediment Lab (SedLab) during the 1980s as an aid to study of sediment released during eruptions of Mount St. Helens.
-More than thirty years after those eruptions, sediment within the rivers leading from the volcano remains unsettled and continues to increase flood potential and prohibit fish return to some river environments.
+The USGS Cascades Volcano Observatory (CVO) constructed the Sediment Lab (SedLab) during the 1980s as an aid to study the sediment released during eruptions of Mount St. Helens.
+Now, decades after those eruptions, sediment within the rivers leading from the volcano remains unsettled and continues to increase flood potential and prohibit fish return to some river environments.

 Today, the CVO SedLab serves the sediment analysis needs of USGS scientists and other partners in the Pacific Northwest, Hawai‘i, Alaska, and Guam.
 Staff conduct concentration and particle size distribution analyses on a wide variety of lahar and tephra samples.
 The facilities are capable of handling samples from large bedload gravels to small amounts of suspended sediment.